 In-season fruits and vegetables last longer.
 Here are some quick and easy tips to help with making things last:

 - Greens: remove them from the plastic bag and put them in an airtight container in the fridge.
 You can also freeze spinach or kale if you bought too much.

 - Potatoes and onions: keep out of plastic bags and away from each other to help them last longer.
 They don’t like damp places like under the sink – move them to a cool, dark, and dry place instead.

 - Bananas: keep away from other fruits because they give off ethylene gas which ripens the fruit around them.
 They also go black in the fridge.

 Get creative with leftovers

 For leftovers that you want to use up, try a recipe based on ingredients you’ve already got.
 For example, if you cooked too much rice, you can easily make fried rice, jambalaya, rice-crusted quiche, crispy fried rice cakes, or rice pudding.

 If you are shopping on a budget, consider buying frozen vegetables.
 Using them can reduce waste, save money and time and are just as healthy.
 Having a bag of frozen peas and carrots in the freezer is handy to add into fried rice too.
 You can also freeze your own vegetables if you have too many.

 Freezers act as a pause button preserving food until you need it.
 You can freeze a lot more than just bread and meat.
 Sauces, hard cheeses, vegetables, and eggs can all be frozen.
 Hummus and dips freeze well, too.

-Using these ideas will not only save you money but, will help you reduce the number of times you need to go to the supermarket.
-It also means less time in a line waiting to go into the supermarket
+Using these ideas will not only save you money but, will help you reduce trips to the supermarket.
+During lockdown, it also reduces time in a line waiting to go into the supermarket.